UPB-FILS-AM-FR/project-AnaIoanaPopescu/README.md

 ### Automatic Mode

-- The robot uses three ultrasonic sensors to detect obstacles.
+In **automatic mode**, the robot uses three ultrasonic sensors to detect obstacles.

+- **Left, middle, and right sensors** are used to measure the distance in front of the robot.
-- If the middle sensor detects an obstacle (distance less than 20 cm), the robot will attempt to avoid it by turning left or right, depending on the available space.
+- If the middle sensor detects an obstacle closer than 20 cm, the robot will attempt to avoid it by turning left or right, depending on the available space.
+- If both the left and right sensors are blocked, the robot will move backward to try and find a clear path.
-- The robot moves forward if no obstacles are detected.
+- The robot will continue moving forward if no obstacles are detected.

 ### Sensor Readings

 - Distance measurements are performed using the `ping_cm()` function from the `NewPing` library for each of the three ultrasonic sensors.

+---